Skip to content

 • utils: houmao-utils-workspace-mgr

 CLI-default installation expands all, which installs every packaged Houmao system skill.
-Managed launch and managed join expand core, the closed managed selection currently used for automation, control, and workspace-preparation routing.
+Managed launch and managed join expand core followed by extensions, so extension skills are available by default without becoming core dependencies.
+Explicit --skill-set core excludes houmao-ext-graphing.

 When To Use This Surface